Valentin-Aslanyan/Fermi-Dirac-GPU/README.txt

 | Benchmarking GPU code   |
 ---------------------------

-We include several files to benchmark the computation speed of various GPUs in single and double precision.
+We include several standalone files to benchmark the computation speed of various GPUs in single and double precision.

 Generate_Test_Levels.c	-	Create fictitious atomic levels and cross-sectional data (for 100 000 collisional ionization, excitation and photionization transitions) to allow benchmarking an arbitrarily large atomic model.
 Outputs data into Test_Ionization_Coeffs.txt and Test_Excitation_Coeffs.txt.